 Long associated with coal mining, southwest Virginia has an impressive list of other industries including farming, salt production, timber, and the mining of lead, copper, gypsum, and iron.
 These industries helped the region become known as the…

 Western Virginia's mineral-spring resorts were extremely popular in the 19th century.
-Travelers from throughout the United States, but especially from southern states, visited the resorts.
-There people would take in the "cure" or spring water, enjoy…
+Travelers from throughout the United States, especially from the southern region, visited the resorts.
+There people would drink or bathe in the spring water, which…

 Among his many skills, George Washington was a well-respected land surveyor.
 After the death of his father in 1743, eleven-year-old George Washington did not attend school in England like his older half-brothers, but had private tutors and may have…